josephresearch/MAPPS/README.md

 ## Step 1: Self-Interaction Parameters for Small Molecules

-This folder is used to generate self-interaction parameters for small molecules from.
+This folder is used to generate self-interaction parameters for small molecules from the pair PMF profiles.
 ### Folder Structure

 - **compounds**: Contains subfolders named after each compound, each containing a PMF profile for self-interaction.